evershinemj/English/vocabulary.md

 - If you mumble, you speak very quietly and not at all clearly with the result that the words are difficult to understand. 咕哝 He mumbled a few words.
   I think the main difference is Australians tend to mumble a little bit and to draw out their vowels.

+---

+rebuff
+- If you rebuff someone or rebuff a suggestion that they make, you refuse to do what they suggest. 拒绝 His proposals have already been rebuffed by the governor.

+---

+toll
+- A toll is a sum of money that you have to pay in order to use a particular bridge or road. (桥梁或道路的) 通行费 You can pay a toll to drive on Pike's Peak Highway or relax and take the Pike's Peak Cog Railway.
+- A toll is a total number of deaths, accidents, or disasters that occur in a particular period of time. (死亡、事故或灾难的) 总数 There are fears that the casualty toll may be higher.

+---

+death toll
+- The death toll of an accident, disaster, or war is the number of people who die in it. 死亡人数 The death toll continues to rise from yesterday's earthquake.

+---

+peril
+- Perils are great dangers. 极大危险

+---

+imperil
+- Something that imperils you puts you in danger. 危及; 使陷于危险 You imperilled the lives of other road users by your driving.

+---

+jeopardize
+- To jeopardize a situation or activity means to do something that may destroy it or cause it to fail. 损害; 危及 He has jeopardized his future career.